micro/micro/README.md

 ## Example Code

 Micro includes a Go framework for writing services and wraps gRPC for the core IDL and transport.
-Define services in proto, then implement them in Go.

-Define a proto
+Define services in proto:

 ```proto
 syntax = "proto3";